Kaitakawaenga Pūtea Taurewa

 - computer skills, including accounting software and Microsoft Office.

 - may work regular business hours or in evenings and weekends to meet clients

 - spend most of their time working in an office environment

 - may travel to clients' homes or workplaces.

-- be registered on the Financial Service Providers Register (FSPR).
+- register on the Financial Service Providers Register (FSPR).

 There are no specific secondary education requirements to become a mortgage broker.
-However, useful subjects include maths, economics, accounting and English.
+However, useful subjects include maths, economics, accounting and business studies.

 Mortgage brokers need to be: